Czech Case: Locative

 - Povídáme si v kavárně - We are chatting in a cafe

-It does not make sense to say "Povídáme si kavárně" - it doesn't mean anything like this, it's just grammatically incorrect.
+It does not make sense to say "Povídáme si kavárně" - it doesn't mean anything like this, it's just bad grammar.

 As you've seen, "forming the locative case" means changing the endings of nouns, adjectives, and pronouns.